LinA636/balanced_binary_search_tree/README.md

 #delete
-  accepts a value, searches the value in the tree and removes it.
+  accepts a value, searches the value in the tree and removes it. arranges the children of the deleted value, so that the tree stays ordered.

 #find
-  acceots a vaule and returns the node with the given value
+  accepts a vaule and returns the node with the given value

 #level_order
   accepts a block. traverses the tree in breadth-first level order and yield each node to the provided block. returns an array of values if no block is given.